ksu-group4/uccs/README.md

-# uccs

-Everyone needs to comment here for one of the deliverables.

 Nicholas Terra

-  *Created augmented class diagrams using UML outlining the associations and agrregations as well as any inherited classes.
+*Created augmented class diagram in UML.
+Outlined the associations and aggregations of the classes as well as inherited classes.
-  *Determined the role of session, conference and presentation class.
+*Was in charge of determining the role of session, conference and presentation.
 As for group work in general, I think everyone had an idea of how they wanted to contribute andhad no problem in letting others knew what they could and couldn't do.

-====
-====
+===
+===

+James Spahlinger

+* I like the projects.
+I wish we had a group meeting before or after the exam in class on thursday before spring break.
+* as of this edit, the project has been turned in.

+===
+===

 Patrick Hoerrle :